-- 228. Would it be sufficient for an applicant to demonstrate that the provider of the substitute service has engaged in implementation of the National Institute for Standards and Technology (NIST) Cybersecurity Framework (NSF)702 or an equivalent risk management construct?
+- 228. Would it be sufficient for an applicant to demonstrate that the provider of the substitute service has engaged in implementation of the National Institute for Standards and Technology (NIST) Cybersecurity Framework (NSF) or an equivalent risk management construct?
 Should an applicant also address the provider's participation in the Communications Sector Coordinating Council or other public-private initiatives to promote more secure communications networks?
 Should an applicant provide more detailed information regarding the provider's cyber risk management practices in general, its implementation of relevant industry best practices, or its engagement with fellow providers to address shared risks?
 To what extent may the Commission reasonably expect that applicants to discontinue service are in a position to provide information about the network security risks of an unaffiliated provider of a substitute service?
 Should the degree of detail required from an applicant depend on whether the provider of a proposed substitute service is affiliated with the applicant?
 What additional information, if any, would assist the Commission in evaluating the security protections afforded by a proposed substitute service? - 229.
 Service Functionality.
 Consumers have come to expect that they may use their phone service to make calls anywhere to anyone, regardless of the network used by the call recipient.
 This is not always the case with other types of voice service.
 They also have come to expect that their phone service provides certain functionalities, such as caller ID, transport of touch tones, and the ability to make calling card, dial-around, collect, or third-party number billed calls, as well as certain non-call functionalities.
 Enterprise customers also rely on the functionalities available from the services they purchase.
-The transport of touch tones, and the ability to make calling card, dial-around, collect, or third-party number billed calls, as well as certain non-call functionalities.
-The transport of the services they purchase.
-The transport of the services they purchase.
-The transport of the service service available from the functionalities available from the service that we adopt the requesting carrier or alternative service available from other providers in the relevant service area permit similar service functionalities as the service for which the carrier seeks discontinuance authority.
+We tentatively conclude that one criterion in any adequate substitute test that we adopt should be that the carrier must demonstrate in its section 214 application that any replacement offered by the requesting carrier or alternative service available from other providers in the relevant service area permit similar service functionalities as the service for which the carrier seeks discontinuance authority.

-702 See National Institute of Standards and Technology, Framework for Improving Critical Infrastructure Cybersecurity at 3 (2014), www.nist.gov/cyberframework/upload/cybersecurity-framework-021214-final.pdf (Cybersecurity Framework).
+&lt;sup>702 See National Institute of Standards and Technology, Framework for Improving Critical Infrastructure Cybersecurity at 3 (2014), www.nist.gov/cyberframework/upload/cybersecurity-framework-021214-final.pdf (Cybersecurity Framework).

-703 See, e.g., CTC Report at 25.
+&lt;sup>703 See, e.g., CTC Report at 25.

-704 See, e.g., id. (describing the limitations placed on users of Verizon's VoiceLink service).
+&lt;sup>704 See, e.g., id. (describing the limitations placed on users of Verizon's VoiceLink service).